Documentation status

 Computed-distribution behavior¶

 The SAXS component build mode is part of computed-distribution identity.
-That means two distributions can coexist even if everything else matches, as long as one is No Contrast Mode and the other is Contrast Mode.
+That means two distributions can coexist even if everything else matches, as long as one is No Contrast (Debye) and the other is Contrast (Debye).

 Within contrast mode: